bobpeers/Alteryx_SDK_FileCopyMove/README.md

 # Alteryx SDK Tool - File Copy and Move
 Alteryx tool to copy or move files

+## Installation
+Download the yxi files and double click to install in Alteyrx.
+The tool will be installed in a new Category called **File System**

 ## Usage
 Copies or moves files from source to destination.
 If the destination is a path the filenames will be unchanged, otherwise it will use the provised filename.